raresloth/carbon/carbon-sdk/README.md

     <h1>Carbon</h1>
 </div>

-Carbon helps developers bridge existing web2 game economies to web3 by tokenizing in-game assets onto Solana and exposing them to on-chain liquidity.
+Helping game developers bridge existing web2 game economies onto web3, generating more revenue for game developers and more utility for players.

 ## Installation
 Carbon SDK can be installed using your preferred package manager.